itssandeepverma/SHOPIT/readme.txt

 And add it to Home.jsx
 Got the value from the page, set the current page number,and then set the pagination component( set active page, resperpage etc..)

+Added filter.jsx  , search.jsx : they all are working with product with params get request ( we did in the backend already api)

+Navigate - object in route-dom : used to navigate to other url Also added component and helper folder in componenet And made changes to Home.jsx to show the filter page as well.

+-------------------------------Section 15------------------------

+AUTHENTICATION FRONTEND

+Login User, Register User added

+added in componenets/auth  - login.jsx, register.jsx
+Made changes in Store.js (middlewear authentication) and App.js(added routes) Home(login link)

+Added redux/api/authApi.js and userApi.js

   DONE...........................